Kimichka/phase-2-react-project-frontend-github/README.md

 4. Install the JSON server and run it.

-5. Then run the following command, and it will open the webpage:
+5. Then run the following command in the front-end, and it will open the webpage:

 #### npm start